 The move from a cot to a bed is a big step for your tot.
-Make it easy with these tips and techniques.
+As with many of your tot's milestones, when your little one is ready to move to a toddler bed differs from child to child.
+Make the transition easy with our expert tips and techniques.

 1. Make a big deal of the move

 Get your little one excited about his new big boy bed.
 Take him shopping with you and let him help pick out the bed so he feels included in the process.
-You could also throw a moving bed party and have some treats and games for you, your partner and your baby to play on the day of the move.
+You could also throw a moving bed party and have some treats and games for your family to celebrate the day of the move.

 2. Buy a baby-friendly bed

 Opt for a bed that’s low to the ground and isn’t as overwhelming as a big bed.
-It’s a brilliant stepping-stone before full-sized a bed.
+A toddler bed is a brilliant stepping-stone before full-sized bed.

 3. Try out naps first

-You could put your little one down for a few daytime naps in the new bed before he sleeps in it for a night.
+Put your little one down for a few daytime naps in the new bed before he sleeps in it for a night.
 Then he’ll get used to it and feel more settled when he sleeps all night long in it.
+Also get him used to it being a part of his room, having playtime in his bedroom for example.

 4. Think about timing